-The Crown Collection is showcased throughout the residence at Rideau Hall; highlights are presented during the Residence Tour and the Art Tour.
+The Crown Collection is showcased throughout the residence at Rideau Hall; highlights are presented during the Residence Tour.

 The Crown Collection